Beach Tennis Australia

 Genesis

-COMPETITIONS and Play
+COMPETITIONS and Social Play

-Tournaments/Events
+Tournaments/Events 2021/22

-Beach Tennis 'FUN' Events
+Beach Tennis & 'FUN' Events

-Beach Tennis is HOT HOT HOT
+Beach Tennis is HOT, Are you?

 Serious Sport!
 Serious Fun!

-2009/10 Summer was a huge Success with lots of fresh new talent!
+All of our Summers have been a huge Success with lots of fresh new talent!
 Young and Old! see photo gallery for highlights.

 Look under Australia Championships on the website